 Day 0: Prepare for your visit at Tom Price

-Stay overnight at the Tom Price Tourist Park (camp sites and chalets available).
+Stay overnight at the Tom Price Tourist Park (campsites and chalets available).

 Day 1: Hamersley Gorge, Joffre Gorge and Knox Gorge